 None of the participating jurisdictions have data available on fires past 2015.

-The following tables show the wildfire history of each participant as recorded by the Texas A&M Forest Service.
+The following tables show the wildfire history of each participant as recorded by the Texas A&M Forest Service from 2013 to present.
 None of these events includes any information about damages, injuries, or fatalities.